![]() |

 Feodorovna.
 The Tsar wanted to present the

-egg to his wife on Easter and also celebrate their twentieth wedding
+egg to his wife on Easter and also celebrate their twentieth wedding anniversary

 The Hen Egg |

-and designs became more intricate and elaborate.
+and designs becoming more intricate and elaborate.

 Once Faberge`